cmayer/MitoGeneExtractor/snakemake/README.md

 - Uses taxa-specific references from protein_references.csv (examples stored in protein_references_2 dir).

 ## To do ##
-- Get different parameter configurations to run in conjunction with insetca or genefetch protein references (see 2_snakefile-insecta for parameter change implementation).
+- Get different parameter configurations to run in conjunction with insecta AND genefetch protein references (see 2_snakefile-insecta for parameter change implementation).
+- Integrate 3_mge_tidy-snakemake.py and 4_mge_stats-snakemake.py (funcitonality) into snakefile

 ## MGE output post-processing ##
-Python scripts to organise, trim, concatenate and calculate summary stats from MGE outputs.
+Python scripts to organise outputs into directories, trim consensus sequences and 'clean' header names, concatenate into a multi-fasta, calculate summary stats and run BLAST on each consensus sequence.

-### 4_mge_tidy-snakemake.py ###
+### 3_mge_tidy-snakemake.py ###
-Usage information output by running 'python 4_mge_tidy-snakemake.py'
+Usage information output by running 'python 3_mge_tidy-snakemake.py'
 - Organised files into subdirectories (alignment, consensus, err, logs, out) depending on file extension.
-- Concatenates consensus.fas files together (within consensus subdir) and outputs user-specified multi.fasta (highly recommended to include 'cox1' in filename for downstream BOLDigger2 functionality).
+- Concatenates consensus.fas files together (within consensus subdir) and outputs user-specified multi-fasta (highly recommended to include 'cox1' in concatenated consensus filename for downstream BOLDigger2 runs).
-- 'Cleans' and trims sequence headers of consenus sequences.
+- 'Cleans' and trims sequence headers of each consenus sequences.

-### 5_mge_stats-snakemake.py ###
+### 4_mge_stats-snakemake.py ###
-Usage information output by running 'python 5_mge_stats-snakemake.py'.
+Usage information output by running 'python 4_mge_stats-snakemake.py'.
 Outputs summary stats to .csv file.
 - Reads relevant fields from .out files in 'out' dir:
   -  consensus sequence output (i.e. process ID)
   -  Number of input sequences considered